aidan-labs/stt-tts-agent/README.md

        ```
    - Download an OpenAI Whisper Model (by default, the `config.yaml` is set to use `base.en.pt`) by referring to this [Whisper model discussion](https://github.com/openai/whisper/discussions/63#discussioncomment-3798552).
    - Clone this repository somewhere on your system.
-   - Place the Whisper model in the `/whisper` directory in the repo root folder.
+   - Place the Whisper model in a `/whisper` directory in the repo root folder.
    - Create a virtual environment in the root directory (`stt-tts-agent/`) to isolate dependencies:
      ```bash
      python3 -m venv venv